Patriot Act: Immigration

+Illegal Money Transfers

+The Patriot Act’s prohibitions against illegal money transfers were used against major credit card companies in 2003.

+Lisa and Andrew Harding lost over $100,000 at illegal gambling websites between 2002-2003.
+Both Hardings were later named in a lawsuit for failure to pay their credit card bills.
+The Hardings subsequently filed a countersuit against Visa Inc. and its USA Division, Discover Financial and Mastercard International, alleging that the companies violated the Patriot Act by facilitating the illegal transfers to the gambling sites.

+Discover Card and Visa eventually agreed to relieve some of the accrued debt.

+Fahrenheit 9/11 Film

 The sheer magnitude of the Act itself was noted by Michael Moore in his controversial film Fahrenheit 9/11.
 In one of the scenes of the movie, he records Congressperson Jim McDermott (D-WA) alleging that no Senator had read the bill and John Conyers, Jr. (D-MI) as saying, "We don't read most of the bills.
 Do you really know what that would entail if we read every bill that we passed?"
 Congressperson Conyers answers his own question, saying that if they did read every bill, it would "slow down the legislative process".

-As a dramatic device, Moore then hired an ice-cream van and drove around Washington, D.C. with a loud speaker, reading out the Act to puzzled passers-by, including a few senators.
+As a dramatic device, Moore then hired an ice-cream van and drove around Washington, D.C., with a loudspeaker, reading out the Act to puzzled passers-by, including a few senators.

 Moore was not the only commentator to notice that not many people had read the Act.
 When Dahlia Lithwick and Julia Turne for Slate asked, "How bad is PATRIOT, anyway?", they decided that it was "hard to tell" and stated:

+Susan Lindauer

 One prime example of how the Patriot Act has stirred controversy is the case of Susan Lindauer.

 Lindauer is a former Congressional staffer and antiwar activist who was charged under the Patriot Act with "acting as an unregistered agent of a foreign government," then ruled by a court mentally unfit to stand trial.
 Lindauer has emphatically denied both on many occasions, saying that she in fact had been a CIA agent serving as a link between the U.S. and Iraqi governments.

 In 2010 she wrote a book called Extreme Prejudice: The Terrifying Story of the Patriot Act and the Cover-Ups of 9/11 and Iraq to that effect.
 The charges were dropped in 2009.

-Another example of controversy in the Patriot Act is the 2012 court case United States v.
-Antoine Jones.
-A nightclub owner was linked to a drug trafficking stash house via a law enforcement GPS tracking device attached to his car.
-It was placed there without a warrant, which caused a serious conviction obstacle for federal prosecutors in court.
-The case eventually reached the U.S. Supreme Court, where the conviction was overturned.
-The court found that increased monitoring of suspects caused by such legislation like the Patriot Act violated the defendant's constitutional rights.
+Brandon Mayfield

+In 2004, FBI agents used this provision to search and secretly examine the home of Brandon Mayfield, who was wrongfully jailed for two weeks on suspicion of involvement in the Madrid train bombings.

+While the U.S. Government did publicly apologize to Mayfield and his family, Mayfield took it further through the courts.

+On September 26, 2007, Judge Ann Aiken found the law was, in fact, unconstitutional as the search was an unreasonable imposition on Mayfield and thus violated the Fourth Amendment.